santolucito/musicPlayerApp/README.md

 This is an android app that has been automatically synthesized from a TSL specification.

+![Screenshot of the app][DemoScreenshot.png]

 # Running the app

-[Download the .apk](https://goo.gl/dXFTqs) or build from source by downloading this project.
+[Download the .apk](https://drive.google.com/file/d/0B4bcBamuuNyxeU5LT3RGRlQxNW8/view?usp=sharing) or build from source by downloading this project.
 Installing a third party .apk requires developer mode to be turned on.
 This app also requires Android version > Nougat 7.0.
 If you do not have an android phone available with that version, you can make an emulator in Android Studio and run the app on your desktop.

 # Synthesis